 Having a lead form front and center on your website will encourage searchers to get in touch.
 Sometimes a website visitor is somewhere they can’t easily call, so a form makes it easy for them to submit their information and/or questions.

 However, do not have a lead form if you can’t follow up ASAP.
 That might sound dramatic, but it’s the reality today.

 So, how are agents following up within minutes?
 They use integrated lead forms and automation.

 Agency management systems and CRMs sometimes provide lead form builders and allow you to integrate them with your website.

 AgencyBloc Lead Forms allow you to build custom forms and bring those leads into your database immediately.
 Once you’ve built your lead form, you just copy and paste the html provided into your website.
 From there, leads will appear on your dashboard as they come in through the form.

 Now for the follow up.
 Like I said, the lead will appear on your dashboard upon submission, but you can do more.
 You can set up automation that sends an email from you to the new lead letting them know you received their information and that you’ll follow up shortly.
 Then, you’ll also want to set up an automated task that will be created for you upon submission so that you really do follow up immediately.

 You can even send yourself an email upon lead form submission if that’s the best way for you to remember to reach out right away.
 With AgencyBloc, you can set up the automation however it works best for your agency.

 2. Go mobile

 An AMS/CRM can provide mobility in two ways: by using a separate mobile application or by responsive design.
-The first is a separate app you would download onto your phone and/or tablet that’s designed for use on those devices.
-The second just means that when you go to the application in your browser, it responds to your screen size and makes it easier for you to work with on those devices.
+The first is a separate app you would download on your phone and/or tablet that’s designed for use on those devices.
+The second just means that when you go to the application in your mobile browser, it responds to your screen size accordingly.

 AgencyBloc Dashboard Analytics on Desktop